 For E6 I have used the Kodak kit, now discontinued, and the Fuji Hunt E6 5L kit which works very well but is not currently available – February 2022.
 Bellini makes a 6/7 bath kit which I’ve not tried but should work well.
 Individual components from Bellini, Tetenal or Fuji Hunt etc. are probably worth researching if going through larger quantities of film.

-Update September 2022 – I have now used the Bellini E6 kit, available in 1 litre and 5 litre packagings, and the quality from initial impressions seems to be very good.
+Update September 2022 – I have now used the Bellini E6 kit, available in 1 litre or 5 litre sizes, and the quality from initial impressions seems to be very good.

 Black & White film developers: